Bylaws of The Georgia Society of CPAs

 Section 4.
 Only Fellow members present in person shall be entitled to vote at Society meetings.

 Section 1.
-The annual dues for each class of membership as defined in Article III shall be set annually by the Board of Directors and shall be payable upon receipt of statements.
+The annual dues for each class of membership shall be set annually by the Board of Directors and shall be payable upon receipt of statements.

 Section 2.
 The Board of Directors shall set all fees and dues that must accompany each application for membership.